apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/manage_mysql_database_with_kubeblocks/simulate_a_failure/failure_simulation_and_automatic_recovery.md

    ***Results***

-   The following example shows that the roles of pods have changed after the old leader pod was deleted and `xxx` is elected as the new leader pod.
+   The following example shows that the roles of pods have changed after the old leader pod was deleted and `mysql-cluster-mysql-2` is elected as the new leader pod.
    ```
    kbcli cluster describe mysql-cluster
    ```